PedroMiguelVilar/Bali-AI/README.md

 - Message feedback (good/bad) is stored but does not yet alter model behavior (WIP).
 - Fully local: API, DB, and models run locally; no external calls once dependencies are installed.
 - Export conversations for debugging or sharing.
-- Reset endpoint to wipe conversations/messages/personas while keeping users intact.
+- Reset endpoint wipes ALL conversations, messages, personalities, long-term memory entries (users remain).
+Use with caution — this is destructive and cannot be undone.